 Your experiences with the food will give you as much insight into a foreign culture as say going to see the local sites of that country so you had better adapt!

 With that said, here are some table manners from around the world which you might find peculiar.

 Growing up, my mother used to tell me it was bad luck to stick your chopsticks into your rice.
-Even to this day, if I see someone sticking their chopsticks in their rice, I have to hold back the urge to grab them and lay them flat on their bowl or plate.
+Even to this day, if I see someone sticking their chopsticks in their rice bowl, I have to hold back the urge to grab them and lay them flat on their bowl or plate.

 This belief that sticking your chopsticks into your rice when not in use is believed in many Asian countries including Thailand, Taiwan, Japan, China and Korea to name a few.
-And the reason it’s considered taboo is because during funerals, bowls of rice with chopsticks sticking straight out of them are offered to the dead.
+And the reason it’s considered taboo is that, during funerals, bowls of rice with chopsticks sticking straight out of them are offered to the dead.
 Passing food between chopsticks is also taboo because this is how the bone ashes are transferred to an urn or bone pot.

 2- Slurping is good

 But be careful, slurping is not considered polite in all Asian cultures.
 In Thailand and in parts of China it is accepted to slurp but not really encouraged.
-Just know before you go.

 #3- Should you finish all the food on your plate?

 Filipinos, Cambodians, Koreans, Egyptians and Thais will all think this.
-For Japanese people, finishing ones plate and rice bowl signifies to the host that the meal is complete and that you appreciate the meal.
+For Japanese people, finishing one’s plate and rice bowl signifies to the host that the meal is complete and that you appreciate the meal.

 #4- Is it ever polite to fart after a meal?

-5- Yes, You SHOULD Belch and Burp:
+5- Yes, You should Belch and Burp:

-As strange as it may sound, burping is not considered rude in parts of India, China and in Bahrain- A small island country located in the Middle East, just south of Kuwait.
+As strange as it may sound, burping is not considered rude in certain parts of India, China and in Bahrain- A small island country located in the Middle East, just south of Kuwait.

 6- Don’t Cut Your Salad With A Knife In France!

-Have you ever gone to a fancy restaurant and weren’t sure which fork to use.
-Fear not.
-It’s the one furthest from your plate.
+Have you ever gone to a fancy restaurant and weren’t sure which fork to use first?

-during the renaissance period in Europe, there were no forks.
+During the Renaissance period in Europe, there were no forks.
 The custom of using forks began in Italy but it took a while for it to catch on.
 Forks were initially viewed almost to a fault as excessively refined.
 In the case of men, it was even considered a sign of effeminacy.
 Even then, only the wealthy could afford them throughout the 17th century.

 Don’t take these rules too seriously

-And the next time you are sitting next to someone who slurps at the table, just smile and feel happy that you know, they are showing that they are enjoying their meal.
+And the next time you’re sitting next to someone who slurps at the table, just smile and feel happy that you know, they’re showing their appreciation for their meal.